- Aspects Determained as Materiality

 Osaka Gas continues certification for company-wide integrated ISO 14001

-Based on this system, in FY2017 we undertook continual improvement efforts ( “Spiral Up” ) such as strengthening compliance with environmental laws and ordinances, defining beneficial environmental activity items, and improving efficiency in administering the system, conducted an integrated company-wide internal audit, and inspected/revamped our activities.
-In August 2015 we also underwent a periodic review by the Japan Gas Appliances Inspection Association that determined there were no incidents of non-compliance.
-In April 2017, our operations started under the revised ISO 14001.
+Based on this system, in FY2020 we undertook “Spiral Up” continual improvement efforts, such as strengthening compliance with environmental laws and ordinances, defining beneficial environmental activity items, and improving efficiency in administering the system.
+We also conducted an integrated company-wide internal audit and inspected/revamped our activities.
+In August and September, we underwent a periodic review by the Japan Gas Appliances Inspection Association that determined there were no incidents of non-compliance.

 |Business unit||Date of acquisition|

 |Manufacturing Business Unit *1||October 1997|

 |Pipeline Business Unit *2||May 2005|

 |Commercial & Industrial Energy Business Unit *3||February 2006|

 |Integrated certification renewal audit (Second)||October 2012|

 - *1 Current LNG, Power and Engineering Business Unit

 - *2 Currently the Network Company

 - *3 Currently the Energy Solution Business Unit